Gunasagari

 Gunasagari is a 1953 Indian Kannada-language film directed by H. L. N. Simha and produced by AVM Productions.
 It stars Gubbi Veeranna, Honnappa Bhagavathar and Pandari Bai.
 The music was composed by R. Sudarshanam.
-The film was released in Tamil as Sathya Sodhanai.
+The film was dubbed and released in Tamil as Sathya Sodhanai.
 Malayalam actor Prem Nazir had a small role in this film which was his only Kannada film appearance.
 Rajasulochana made her debut with this film.